Legal Aid is unavailable to everyone following the cuts made to the public funding system in April 2013, except in some Family Law cases.

 Whilst the majority of legal matters no longer qualify under the new rules it is important to note that some areas of funding remain available to certain family law cases and as such there are some circumstances where you will qualify for legal aid funding.

-In the event that you have sadly been the victim of domestic abuse in the last 5 years and can provide evidence of a protective injunction or other similar order, have resided in a refuge, if the perpetuator is currently awaiting trial for assault against you or where a local authority or other professional have raised concerns about you and your situation given the domestic abuse that has been perpetrated you may qualify for legal aid funding to assist you with Children matters such as settling matters relating to contact and residence.
+In the event that you have sadly been the victim of domestic abuse and can provide evidence of a protective injunction or other similar order, have resided in a refuge, if the perpetuator is currently awaiting trial for assault against you or where a local authority or other professional have raised concerns about you and your situation given the domestic abuse that has been perpetrated you may qualify for legal aid funding to assist you with Children matters such as settling matters relating to contact and residence.

 You may also qualify for legal aid funding in such circumstances to commence divorce and financial relief proceedings.
 This would be subject to a full means assessment unless you are in receipt of certain state benefits.
 Our advisors will be able to explain what evidence we would need in order to establish whether you would qualify for such legal aid assistance for your case.

 It is important to note that if you are the victim of immediate violence and have a disposable income of less than £733 per month and/or receive certain state benefits you would be entitled to immediate legal aid funding to obtain a protective injunction to keep you and your children safe from harm.